 Some toaster ovens were also very fussy to use.
 We liked models with large, clear displays with straightforward dials and buttons.
 Instead of “bake” and “broil” labels, one model used a confusing series of symbols for each of its settings.
 We had to look up the symbol in the key every single time we wanted to cook.
 Others were confusingly designed; one toaster had a “power” button that was the same size and shape as the “start” button.
 After getting all of our settings just right, we often mistakenly pressed the power button, turning the unit off and resetting all our preferences.
 We preferred digital dial controls that were easy to set; no repeated tapping on buttons required.
 We also liked models that remembered our previous settings and allowed us to adjust the settings during cooking.
 Finally, we liked toaster ovens that were easy to clean: crumb trays that slid out effortlessly, nonstick interiors that were easy to wipe down, and dark-colored or nonstick accessories that didn’t stain.

-Our top-rated toaster oven was once again The Smart Oven by Breville, which costs about $250.
+Our top-rated toaster oven was once again the Breville Smart Oven, which costs about $250.
 This oven had very accurate temperature control, varying just 1 degree from our target temperature over a 2-hour period.
 The results of our cooking tests were remarkably consistent: toast was evenly browned, chicken was bronzed and crispy, cheese melted easily, and cookies were perfectly golden and chewy.
 Its heating elements, which are made of quartz, heated up and cooled down quickly.
 It’s a fairly large oven, and can accommodate a 13 by 9-inch metal baking dish (with no handles) or our winning small rimmed baking sheet.
 We also loved its intuitive dials, nonstick interior, and black enamel pans that provided good browning but were still easy to clean.

 While our top four picks all cost about $200 or more, we were also able to name a Best Buy: the Krups 6 Slice Convection Toaster Oven With Digital Controls, which costs about $100.
 It’s smaller than other ovens, so it can’t accommodate a 13 by 9-inch pan or our favorite small baking sheet (though it does come with its own), but it still produced well-browned, evenly cooked food and was relatively easy to use.